CW: misogyny, body horror, private parts, reality distortion

 The thread makes her sweat dust as she follows it.
 This is good and bad.
 Good because it means she’s onto something and bad because everything is getting heavy now.
 She’s starting to think that whatever is out there doesn’t want them to be happy.
 That theory was cheap like thrift-cloth but now it’s like armour rusted and stiff.
 When she finds the knots she sighs in a relief like she's swallowed painkillers.
 At first she untangled them, picking them apart with blades of thought and that’s when she saw how real it was.

 All the mote auras are eyes.
 The haze is eyes, shades of pupils, slivers of iris, baleful in the blurs.
 She finds the line again and looks all the way to Jewel.
 Her reflection, rippling, glints off his aura.
-From within the aura, subsumed, and exhumed back at her, her outside ghost, swimming out at her as if breaking the surface of inky waters in a cold felt midnight.
+From within the aura, subsumed, and exhumed back at her, her outside ghost, swimming out at her as if breaking the surface of inky waters in a cold midnight.

 She closes the lid on her beater and stares at her room.
 Her eyes rove around its walls while thoughts drift in her mind, not beating hard but not going away.
 All, she thinks, mirrors for the blank slate where there once was an inner storm.